Sensitivities to feebly interacting particles: public and unified calculations: Semi-analytic approach to calculate sensitivities

-where $\langle \epsilon_{\text{FIP}}\rangle$ is the mean probability for the FIP to intersect the decay volume, $\langle \epsilon_{\text{decay}}\rangle$ is the mean probability for the decay products to meet the decay products acceptance criteria, and $\langle (\gamma^{2}-1)^{-1/2}\rangle$ is the mean inverse $p/m$ among the FIPs meeting the azimuthal and decay acceptance criteria.
-This representation is particularly useful when discussing the impact of the geometry on the event rate and when comparing the potential of various experimental setups~\cite{Bondarenko:2023fex}.
+where $\langle \epsilon_{\text{FIP}}\rangle$ is the mean probability for the FIP to intersect the decay volume, $\langle (\gamma^{2}-1)^{-1/2}\rangle$ is the mean inverse $p/m$ among the FIPs meeting the azimuthal criterion, $\Delta z$ is the total longitudinal size of the decay volume, and $\langle \epsilon_{\text{decay}}\rangle$ is the mean decay products acceptance.
+This representation is particularly useful when discussing the impact of the geometry on the event rate and comparing the potential of various experimental setups~\cite{Bondarenko:2019yob,Bondarenko:2023fex}.
+We will return to its applications in Sec.~\ref{sec:case-studies}.

-The semi-analytic approach presented here is also well suited for estimating the sensitivity to FIP scatterings, which is the main signature in models of light dark matter.
+The semi-analytic approach is also well suited for estimating the sensitivity to FIP scatterings, which is the main signature in models of light dark matter.
 In this case, the differential decay probability should be replaced with the scattering probability

 where $n_{\text{detector}}$ is the number density of target particles inside the detector, and $d^{2}\sigma_{\text{scatt}}/d\theta dE$ is the differential cross-section for the scattering of FIPs off the target particles.